connormckelvey/recursive-lambda/README.md

-The idea is to configure a Lambda function on a regular cadence (daily, hourly or more) and as long as the Work Channel contains messages, it will continue to invoke itself, thus scaling in response to a large value of messages.
+The idea is to configure a Lambda function on a regular cadence (daily, hourly or more) and as long as the Work Channel contains messages, it will continue to invoke itself, thus scaling in response to a large volume of messages.